inno-devops-labs/S25-core-course-labs/app_python/CI.md

 3. **Code linting**: Using `flake8` to perform code linting, which checks the Python code for style and syntax errors.
 This helps maintain code quality and consistency across the project.

-4. **Unit testing**: Running unit tests with `python -m unittest` to ensure that the code behaves as expected and to catch any regressions introduced by new changes.
+4. **Unit testing**: Running unit tests with `pytest` to ensure that the code behaves as expected and to catch any regressions introduced by new changes.

 5. **Vulnerability scanning**: Integrating Snyk for vulnerability scanning of project dependencies.
 This helps identify and remediate security vulnerabilities in the project dependencies.